GaurangTandon/gaurangtandon.github.io/_posts/2024-04-15-easy-review.md

 ## Make the changeset understandable

-**tl;dr:** Reviewing understandable changesets avoids needless asynchronous back-and-forth, saves everyone time, and helps build trust with the reviewer.
+**tl;dr:** Reviewing understandable changesets avoids needless asynchronous back-and-forth, and saves everyone time.

 ### Explain confusing changes

 You should always explain any change that is not immediately obvious.
 This saves the reviewer time from having to ask you a question, and you from having to respond to it.
 In asynchronous/remote teams, this saves everyone time.

-As a **rule of thumb**, **if I feel any part is confusing, I always explain it**, because the reviewer is likely to find it confusing too.
+As a **rule of thumb**, **if I feel any part is confusing, I always explain it ahead of time**, because the reviewer is likely to find it confusing too.

 <!-- ### Add in-code comments for explanations